aodhanlutetiae/dj/help.md

-# Hints for data practice questions
+# Hints for data + journalism practice

 > Here are outlines of how to get the answer (or get close to the answer) for some questions in the Practice section.